Algorithm for computing the factor ring of an ideal in Dedekind domain with finite rank: Conclusion

+We have presented a deterministic polynomial-time algorithm for computing a basis representation of the factor ring related to a given ideal in Dedekind domain with finite rank.
+In addition, we have also described the tests for deciding whether a nonzero ideal is prime and whether it is prime power as the important applications of the main algorithm.
+The prime ideal test and the prime ideal power test are proven to be deterministic and polynomial-time complexity.
+All the algorithms use $h_I$ which is a multiple-norm of $I$, a smaller $h_I$ makes these algorithms more efficient.

-If an integral basis of the ring of algebraic integers of a number field has been computed, then a deterministic polynomial-time algorithm for testing the primality of ideals in this ring can be derived from our prime ideal test.
-This is because the algebraic integers ring is a Dedekind domain of finite rank.
-It is natural to ask whether there exists a deterministic polynomial-time algorithm for testing the primality of ideals in a general Dedekind domain, not necessarily of finite rank.
+If an integral basis of the ring of algebraic integers of a number field is known, then a deterministic polynomial-time algorithm for testing the primality of ideals in this ring can be deduced from our prime ideal test.
+It is natural to ask whether there exists a deterministic polynomial-time algorithm for computing the factor rings or testing the primality of ideals in a general Dedekind domain, not necessarily of finite rank.
 At this time, the corresponding factor ring need not be a finite ring, such as $\mathcal{O}=\mathbb{Q}[X],\;I=(X)$ and $\mathcal{O}/I\cong\mathbb{Q}$ is infinite.
-Hence the current method based on basis representation will not work any more.
-We are looking forward to finding a new method.
+Hence the current method based on the main algorithm will not work any more.
+We are looking forward to finding a new method in the future work.

-\centerline{\bf Acknowledgments} The work of this paper was supported by the NNSF of China (Grants No. 61121062), 973 Project (2011CB302401) and the National Center for Mathematics and Interdisciplinary Sciences, CAS.
+\Acknowledgements{The authors would like to thank Dr. Yunling Kang for his helpful discussion.
+This work was supported by the NSFC (Grant No. 11601202), the NNSF of China (Grant No. 11471314), the NSFC (Grant No. 11401312), the NSF of the Jiangsu Higher Education Institutions (Grant No. 14KJB110012), the high-level talent scientific research foundation of Jinling Institute of Technology grant jit-b-201527, and the National Center for Mathematics and Interdisciplinary Sciences, CAS.}